2.3.2 |

 in the world, and the present language is (similarly) the most widely

 spoken one of those which use the present script.
-When considering

-present one, but other widely used systems (with the present one
+as the present one, but other widely used systems (with the present one

-in these living languages have been and still are derived from
+Many words in these living languages have been and still are derived from

-three languages in particular, that is, three ancient languages
+three languages in particular, that is, three ancient languages which are

-vocabulary exclusively from them.
-However important the
+our vocabulary exclusively from them.

-civilization, many other cultures have existed, exist now, and
+of human civilization, many other cultures have existed, exist now, and

-will emerge on the planet Earth, which must not be regarded as
+will emerge on the planet Earth, which must not be regarded as less

-the most general linguistic principles, this does not mean that
+linguistic principles, this does not mean that we are not restrained by

-the particular language we communicate in.
+most of the traditional rules of the particular language we communicate

 In phonetics cardinal vowels are often plotted on a diagram